oracle-livelabs/analytics-ai/oci-artificial-intelligence/forecasting-service/item-3-forecast-with-console/item-3-forecast-with-console.md

     - Fill in the below details in the relevant fields as shown in image:
         Name: DynamicGroupRPSTAccess
         Rule: ANY {resource.type='aiforecastproject'}
+        DynamicGroupRPSTAccess is to allow Forecasting service to manage (read & write) Customer’s Object Storage
         ![](images/lab5-create-and-save-dynamic-group.png " ")

     - We can verify that the dynamic group DynamicGroupRPSTAccess is created:
         ![](images/lab5-dynamic-group-created.png " ")